How to Measure Employee Satisfaction

 Employee giving a rating to their satisfaction regarding their workplace

 When asked how you measure success at your company, you probably think of things like increased revenue, greater profit margins, and improved productivity.
-All these metrics are great indicators of how well your business is doing, but another critical metric that HR uses to gauge a company’s success is employee satisfaction.
+All these metrics are great indicators of how well your business is doing, but employee satisfaction is another critical metric that HR uses to gauge a company’s success.

-Because if you don’t have satisfied employees, you likely won’t have increased revenue, greater profit margins, and your business can suffer.
-Finding good talent isn’t easy, so making sure that your employees are happy is the best way to retain them.
+If you don’t have satisfied employees, you likely won’t have increased revenue or greater profit margins, and your business can suffer.
+Finding good talent isn’t easy, so ensuring your employees are happy is the best way to retain them.
 A talented, unhappy employee will be looking for a position with your competition.

 In business, the customer always comes first.
 If you don’t satisfy your customers, you won’t have any.
-This same principle applies to your organization, only your employees are the customers.
-You continuously strive to improve the customer experience, and the same should be true for the employee experience.
+This same principle applies to your organization; only your employees are the customers.
+You continuously strive to improve the customer experience, which should be true for the employee experience.
 The bottom line is that greater job satisfaction leads to greater employee engagement.

-An important distinction to make here is that employee satisfaction and employee engagement are not the same.
+An important distinction to make here is that employee satisfaction and employee engagement are different.
 A satisfied employee is not necessarily a high-performing one or one who is engaged with their job.
-Employee engagement goes beyond employee satisfaction and is what you’re ultimately striving for.
-Engaged employees might work extra hours on a project, help others outside of their scope of responsibility, and show dedication and enthusiasm in their work.
+Employee engagement goes beyond employee satisfaction and is what you ultimately strive for.
+Engaged employees might work extra hours on a project, help others outside their scope of responsibility, and show dedication and enthusiasm.
 Engaged employees help promote a strong company structure, increase loyalty to the company, and enhance productivity.

 Measuring employee satisfaction correctly entails gathering feedback regularly and responding to issues as they arise.
-Here are 4 ways that you can measure employee satisfaction.
+Here are 10 ways to measure employee satisfaction:

 1. Conduct surveys

-A tried and true method to track employee satisfaction is by using surveys.
+A tried-and-true method to track employee satisfaction is using surveys.
 The standard has long been to send out the same formal, companywide annual survey to all employees, but this method is on the decline as newer and more effective ways to conduct surveys are on the rise.
 One such approach is the use of pulse surveys.
-Instead of sending out the same questions to everyone, pulse surveys target a specific group of people within the organization, as in your sales department or your operations team.
+Instead of sending out the same questions to everyone, pulse surveys target a specific group of people within the organization, such as your sales department or your operations team.

-Tailoring a list of 10 to 15 questions about how people in a specific department feel at work and what they’d like to see improve, offers you better and more useful feedback.
+Tailoring a list of 10 to 15 questions about how people in a specific department feel at work and what they’d like to see improve offers you better and more useful feedback.
 As the name implies, pulse surveys occur more frequently than traditional yearly surveys, giving you more specific data in a more timely manner.
-This allows you to find possible solutions to pertinent issues that are important to your employees more often.
+This allows you to find possible solutions to important issues for your employees more often.

-Surveys are also a great way for every employee to feel like their voice is being heard, which is a critical component to employee satisfaction.
-Because surveys are generally anonymous, the results tend to be honest, which provides valuable insights to you.
-An employee is much more likely to tell the truth about the problems and concerns they have with the company if they know you won’t be able to match them with their responses.
+Surveys are also a great way for every employee to feel like their voice is being heard, which is a critical component of employee satisfaction.
+Because surveys are generally anonymous, the results tend to be honest, providing valuable insights.
+An employee is much more likely to tell the truth about their problems and concerns with the company if they know you won’t be able to match them with their responses.

-Using multiple-choice questions makes your analysis quicker and easier, but adding some open-ended questions to your surveys allows employees to provide candid, anonymous feedback that can expose unfavorable trends you are not aware of.
+Using multiple-choice questions makes your analysis quicker and easier, but adding some open-ended questions to your surveys allows employees to provide candid, anonymous feedback that can expose unfavorable trends you are unaware of.

 2. Employee net promoter score